 - If your bearded dragon accidentally eats poisonous mushrooms in the yard, it may fall sick within a short time or even die.

 Symptoms of mushroom poisoning vary depending on the pet’s vulnerability and the mushroom species.
 Below are some symptoms to look for in case your bearded dragon or other pets accidentally eats toxic mushrooms:

 These could be symptoms of Amanita phalloides mushrooms popularly known as death cap.
-Symptoms begin from six hours and may last up to 20 hours.
+Symptoms begin within six hours and may last up to 20 hours.
 Serious clinical attention is required to avoid fatality.